bentruyman/altar/README.md

 engine to read text in images and compare it to the `alt` attribute found in inline image elements.

+## Requirements

+- Tesseract 3.01

+## Installation

+Tesseract, the open source OCR engine used by Altar, is required.

+To install on OS X with Homebrew:

+    brew install tesseract --all-languages

 ## Usage

 ### Command-line Interface